-As a small to medium sized landlord in Ontario or even a landlord to be, this post will give you a general overview of your options when it comes to insuring your rental property.
+As a small to medium sized landlord in Ontario or even a landlord to be, this post will give you a general overview of your options when it comes to insuring your rental property and getting landlord insurance.
 We will try and break things down and make it as easy as possible to understand, but if you’re too busy to read this or would like a more direct answer feel free to pick up the phone or send us an email.
 The information below is intended for general knowledge.
 Always check with an insurance broker when making a decision about insurance coverage on your policy, as every situation is unique.

 First and foremost, when it comes to insuring any property whether it be income generating or your home you should ask yourself.
 Have all updates been completed to the most recent building code?
 This includes, updated electrical, plumbing and roof.
 Is the property in good condition?
 If you just purchased a home and plan on doing major renovations to it, make sure you notify your insurance company.
 Depending on the renovation your insurance policy may not be valid.
 Furthermore, you should ask yourself who will be responsible for maintenance such as clearing snow, general repairs and tenant inquires.
 If you are an international landlord with a rental property in Ontario, it is a requirement that you have a designated individual residing near the property for maintenance and upkeep.
 This designated individual can be a friend, family member or a property management company.

 Personal Policy vs. Commercial Policy

 Did you know that as a landlord you can have your rental property insured under your homeowners insurance?
 Of course, there are a few catches but for the small to medium sized landlord renting out a home to 1 family or even up to a six-plex this can be a very viable and affordable way to insuring your rental property or properties.
 So what are the catches?